derkork/godot-statecharts/docs/_docs/01_installation.md

 ![Enabling the plugin in the project settings]({{ site.baseurl }}/assets/img/manual/enable_plugin.png)

-After that, please restart Godot, so the Godot will fully load the plugin.
+After that, please **restart Godot**, so Godot will fully load the plugin.

 ## Installation with C#